M7Tro/chalk/README.md

 I set up the login page and fixed the cookies problem.
 I had to add credentials:'include' on fetch requests and also add credentials: true to CORS options on backend.
 Amazing.

+Next step is to make sure that routing is done automatically.
+If you are logged in and have a session cookie, you are on the canvas page.
+If not, you can navigate between signup and login until you authenticate yourself.

+I had problems with acessing the cookies.
+I did not realized that you can't access them when httpOnly is set to true.

+And then I realized that I don't really need them.
+I will simply send a request that automatically attaches the cookies and stores credentials in the local storage.
+This way, only if you have relevant data in local storage will you be able to access everything.